qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Similarly, the number of measurement results that need to be stored when executing the entry point function is captured by the `"required_num_results"` attribute.
-Since qubits cannot be used after measurement, in the case of the Base Profile, this value is usually equal to the number of measurement results in the program output.
+Since qubits cannot be used after measurement in the case of the Base Profile, this value is usually equal to the number of measurement results in the program output.